-The last thing we would like to draw the reader's attention to is the spacing between consecutive lines in Fig.~\ref{fig:rho_bar_vs_no_bias_prob} and Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob}.
-Please note that this spacing is constant in Fig.~\ref{fig:rho_bar_vs_no_bias_prob}.
+Please take notice of the spacing between consecutive lines in Fig.~\ref{fig:rho_bar_vs_no_bias_prob} and Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob}.
+Note that this spacing is constant in Fig.~\ref{fig:rho_bar_vs_no_bias_prob}.
 The same is \textit{not} true in Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob}.
-In other words, for the $g$ measure, comparing pairs of experiments with consecutive uncertainty values (e.g., $0.50$ and $0.75$ or $0.75$ and $1.00$) has a more or less constant chance of detecting significant differences.
-In the case of the $\ell$ measure, however, it is more probable to detect significant differences when comparing experiments with uncertainty $0.50$ and $0.75$, than it is when comparing experiments with uncertainty $1.0$ and $1.25$.
+In other words, for the $g$ measure, comparing pairs of experiments with consecutive uncertainty values (e.g., $0.50$ \& $0.75$ or $0.75$ \& $1.00$) has a more or less constant chance of detecting significant differences.
+However, in the case of the $\ell$ measure, it is more probable to detect significant differences when comparing experiments with uncertainty $0.50$ \& $0.75$, than when comparing experiments with uncertainty $1.0$ \& $1.25$.
 Importantly, this effect is not strong.
-Hence, we do not expect it will influence our results considerably.
+Hence, we do not expect that it will considerably influence our results.